Georgia Medicaid for Seniors & Long-Term Care

 Georgia estate recovery: what it covers and when it applies

-DCH may recover costs from the estates of Georgia Medicaid recipients who were age 55 or older when they received certain Medicaid services.
-Recovery applies to nursing facility care, HCBS waiver services (SOURCE, CCSP), and related hospital and prescription drug costs.
+Georgia participates in the Medicaid Estate Recovery Program (MERP) as required by federal law at 42 U.S.C. § 1396p.
+After a Medicaid recipient dies, DCH may file a claim against their estate to recover the cost of long-term care services received at age 55 or older — including nursing facility costs, HCBS waiver services (SOURCE, CCSP), and related hospital and prescription drug costs.
 It does not apply to Medicaid services received before age 55.

-Recovery is deferred — not pursued immediately upon death — when a surviving spouse, a minor child, or a blind or disabled child of any age survives the Medicaid recipient.
-Recovery is also subject to hardship exceptions in some circumstances.
-Families should contact DCH's Estate Recovery Unit when a Medicaid recipient passes away to understand the claim process.
+Recovery is limited to the probate estate; jointly held assets and assets held in certain trust structures may not be subject to recovery, but the rules are complex.
+Recovery is deferred — not pursued immediately upon death — when a surviving spouse, a minor child, or a blind or disabled child of any age survives the Medicaid recipient, and hardship exceptions apply in some circumstances.
+Families should contact DCH's Estate Recovery Unit when a Medicaid recipient passes away to understand the claim process, and consult an elder law attorney before making asset transfers.

 What Georgia long-term care Medicaid covers